-Winner: It’s a Tie
+Winner: It’s a tie

-Winner: It’s a Tie
+Winner: It’s a tie

-It edges out the Capital One Venture card in most areas, and Chase Ultimate Rewards points are more valuable because of the better redemption rate through the Chase Ultimate Rewards portal and by transferring points to airline and hotel programs.
+It edges out the Capital One Venture card in most areas, and Chase Ultimate Rewards points are more valuable because of the better redemption rate through the Chase Ultimate Rewards portal and by transferring points to popular airline and hotel programs.

-- Best Sign-Up Bonus: Chase Sapphire Preferred offers $250+ more value
+- Best sign-up bonus: Chase Sapphire Preferred offers $250+ more value

-- Best Redemption Value: Chase Sapphire Preferred can get you significantly more value when you transfer points to travel partners
+- Best redemption value: Chase Sapphire Preferred can get you significantly more value when you transfer points to travel partners

-- Best Travel Protection Benefits: Chase Sapphire Preferred offers primary rental car insurance, trip delay reimbursement, trip cancellation/interruption, and baggage delay insurance
+- Best travel protection benefits: Chase Sapphire Preferred offers primary rental car insurance, trip delay reimbursement, trip cancellation/interruption and baggage delay insurance

 - Both cards tied in worldwide acceptance and no foreign transaction fees